 Homeowners insurance estimates used to be a cornerstone of the industry.
 And why not?
-Back in the day when the only way to get homeowners insurance was to fill out a long paper form and wait a couple weeks while the insurance company processed it and maybe called you to clarify a few points and then took a few more weeks, it made sense to offer rough estimates of what coverage would cost ahead of time.
+Back in the day when the only way to get homeowners insurance was to fill out a long paper form, wait a couple weeks while the insurance company processed it and maybe called you to clarify a few points, and then took a few more weeks, it made sense to offer rough estimates of what coverage would cost ahead of time.

 But times, thankfully, have changed.

 An estimate gives homeowners a ballpark idea – in just a few seconds – of what they might pay for coverage.
 An estimate is quick.
 It lets homeowners comparison shop before committing to the process of filling out a multi-page application filled with questions about things they don’t know, like when their roof was last updated.